twin-bridges/ansible-ons/day1/modules/modules_ex4.md

     - role: PaloAltoNetworks.paloaltonetworks
 ```

-Finally, add a task that executes the "panos_check" module, this module has a "provider" argument which you should pass your previously created dicitonary to.
+Finally, add a task that executes the "panos_check" module, this module has a "provider" argument which you should pass your previously created dictionary to.

 3. Register the output of the "panos_check" task, and print this to stdout.